AlexFullmoon/aenocyon/README.md

 - [ ] Add libfuse for continuing support of AppImage (whenever they drop it from Bluefin)
 - [ ] Seafile, WindTerm, Ghostty
-- [ ] Implement chezmoi module: clean up and publish dotfiles repo
+- [x] Implement chezmoi module: clean up and publish dotfiles repo
+- [x] Enable avahi-daemon but listen only on wifi (trying to limit printer spam)

 ## Current issues